heksaani/database-application/README.md

 Update on 4th of Auguts:
 Registration does not work, something wrong with the connection to database.
 I don't probably know how to define the .env file correctly.
 Help needed.

+Update on 5th of August:
+Registration, log in and log out working
+Adding a task is working but needs more functionalities.